flancia-coop/doc.anagora.org/yemen-war.md

  Death and destruction in every city.
 The dead numbered in the thousands Both sides fight for the victory of religion.
 Abu Dhabi and Dubai were targeted with missiles and drones from military in Sanaa.
+On the other hand, warplanes bombard Sanaa and Yemeni cities extensively.
+There is a stifling siege bigger than before